forthpiece/WHSTechNotes/journal.md

 You don’t have to have all the answers—just be honest.
 This is your space.
 Im an filling good right know,Band practice,Breath,To pass the shcool year and lessen and learn, and I trust my mom and dad because they benn there for me.
 # APRIL 7, 2025
+Write two paragraphs considering the following:
+Recently, a school in Austin, Texas used AI tutors to help students prepare for tests—and it worked.
+Their scores improved so much that they ranked in the top 2% nationally.
+With STAAR testing happening this week, think about how AI tools (like ChatGPT, Khanmigo, or other learning apps) could help you perform better.
+How do you think AI can help you study, prepare, or stay organized for tests like the STAAR?
+What would be the most useful feature of an AI tutor for you personally?
+Be honest—do you think you’d use it?
+Why or why not?
+# APRIL 14, 2025
+This is a free week.